David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jan.
 25 - Feb.
 2, 2021:** The 13th National Congress of the Party, set goals for 2030 and a vision to 2045.
 *   **Apr.
 27, 2021:** The fourth wave of the COVID-19 epidemic began (Delta variant), shifting the strategy to "safe adaptation."
+*   **Dec.
+15, 2021:** The Xoe Thai dance art form was recognized as a heritage by UNESCO.
 *   **May 12 - 23, 2022:** Vietnam hosted the 31st SEA Games (postponed from 2021).
+*   **Dec.
+1, 2022:** The Ba Chua Xu Festival at Sam Mountain was recognized as a heritage site by UNESCO.
 *   **Dec.
 2022:** Upgraded relations to a Comprehensive Strategic Partnership with South Korea.
 *   **Dec.
 30, 2022:** Vietnam's GDP surpassed the $400 billion mark.
 *   **Jan.
 1, 2023:** Paper household registration books and temporary residence books were officially invalidated.